 The Scan Tool does not perform the leak test, but signals to vehicle's on-board computer to initiate the test.
 The vehicle manufacturer determines the criteria and method for stopping the test once it has been started.
 BEFORE using the EVAP Leak Test function, refer to the vehicle's service repair manual to determine the procedures necessary to stop the test.

-- From the "Special Test Menu", use the UP

-and DOWN

-buttons as necessary, to highlight EVAP Leak Test, then press the ENTER

-button.

-- A "One moment please..." message displays while the request is sent to the vehicle's on-board computer.
+- 2. A "One moment please..." message displays while the request is sent to the vehicle's on-board computer.